Preamble

 - We treat everyone with courtesy, aware that their diverse backgrounds, experiences, goals, and perspectives may be very different to ours.

 - In our communication, we consistently honour and affirm the passion, professional expertise, and good intentions of others.
-Even if we occasionally doubt these qualities in someone else, we will not make public accusations of incompetence, malice or ulterior motives.
+When we doubt these qualities in someone else, we prefer to deal with those matters discreetly, instead of making public accusations.

 - We strive to be scrupulously polite at all times.
 There should be no rudeness, name-calling, or harassment in our communication.